 He Sun 孙赫

 I am a postdoctoral researcher at Caltech CMS, working with Prof. Katie Bouman.
 My research focuses on computational imaging and adaptive optics, where multidisciplinary ideas, including optics, control, signal processing and machine learning, are applied.
+I also have strong interests and industry experiences in robotics.

 I received my PhD in Mechanical and Aerospace Engineering from Princeton in 2019, advised by Prof. N. Jeremy Kasdin.
 My PhD thesis is about space telescope's adaptive optics system for high-contrast exoplanet imaging.
 I previously received my B.Eng. degree in Engineering Mechanics and B.A. degree in Economics from Peking University in 2014.